 The period(s) during which you are not permitted to drive will be noted on the back of your driving license, but once your penance is complete, you can take a new set of photographs to the Jefatura Provincial de Tráfico and they will issue you with a 'clean' replacement license.

-Driving while banned will result in a fine of between 94 and 1,503 Euros (year 2003 examples), together with a further suspension for one year.
+Driving while banned will result in a fine of between 500 and 3.000 Euros , together with a further suspension for one year.
 And if you are foolish enough to try to get away with it a second time, your driving license will be permanently withdrawn… definitely not a risk worth taking.